 2.1.1.
 A bylaw, or an amendment to a bylaw, may be passed a meeting of Council provided a notice of motion has been:

 2.1.2.
 A notice of motion may be waived by a majority vote of Council.

 2.1.3.
-Council may establish governance policies addressing, among other matters, the appointment, composition, quorum and procedures for the Registration Committee, Registration Review Committee, Competence Committee, the Nursing Education Program Approval Committee, hearing tribunals, appeals committees, complaint review committees, registers for non-registrants, and rights and privileges of categories of registrants and non-registrants.
+Council may establish governance policies addressing, among other matters, the appointment, composition, quorum and procedures for the Registration Committee, Registration Review Committee, Competence Committee, the Nursing Education Program Approval Committee, Hearing Tribunals, Appeals Committees, Complaint Review Committee, registers for non-registrants, and rights and privileges of categories of registrants and non-registrants.

 2.1.4.
 The governance policies established by Council form part of the College’s Bylaws and any reference to the Bylaws includes a reference to the College’s governance policies.

 2.1.5.
 Notwithstanding article 2.1.1 above, the Chair of the Leadership Review and Governance Committee may: